JohnGrime/MolecularUtilities/README.md

 All programs and scripts can be run without command line options for user instructions and example usage.

-Documentation for the compiled utilities can be found [here](https://github.com/JohnGrime/MolecularUtilities/tree/master/Programs), and documentation for the Python utilities can be found [here](https://github.com/JohnGrime/MolecularUtilities/tree/master/Scripts).
+**Documentation for the compiled utilities can be found [here](https://github.com/JohnGrime/MolecularUtilities/tree/master/Programs), and documentation for the Python utilities can be found [here](https://github.com/JohnGrime/MolecularUtilities/tree/master/Scripts)**.

 ## <a name="Requirements"></a> Requirements